-Chime’s app is the control center for your banking and extremely simple, full-featured and user-friendly.
+Chime’s app is the control center for your banking and is extremely simple, full-featured and user-friendly.
 After all, it’s built by a tech company.
-The bank uses 128-bit AES encryption to ensure your personal data remains safe.
-You can view balances, send money to friends, find nearby ATMs or cash deposit locations and toggle features, such as debit card transactions or rounding up, on and off in seconds.
+The bank uses 128-bit AES encryption to ensure your personal information remains safe.
+You can view balances, send money to friends, find nearby ATMs or cash deposit6 locations and toggle features, such as debit card transactions or rounding up, on and off in seconds.

 Convenience and Ease of Use

 Chime is all about ease of use.
-Its products and services are member-first and designed to help everyone move forward on their financial journey.
+Their products and services are member-first and designed to help everyone move forward on their financial journey.

-Chime makes opening a bank account simple.
-As mentioned, nearly anyone can open an account since credit history doesn’t factor in to the decision.
-As long as you’re 18 or older and a U.S. citizen or resident, you can get started using the mobile app or website by following these steps:
+Chime makes opening a checking account simple.
+As mentioned, nearly anyone can open an account since credit history doesn’t factor into the decision.
+As long as you’re aged 18 or older and a U.S. citizen or resident, you can get started using the mobile app or website by:

-- Enter your name, email address and Social Security number.
+- Entering your name, email address and Social Security number

-- Answer if you’d like to open a linked savings account now or later.
+- Answer if you’d like to open an optional linked savings account now or later

-- Set up direct deposit by providing your employer with your Chime bank account number and routing number.
+- Set up direct deposit by providing your employer with your Chime account number and routing number

-The only fee associated with a Chime account is a $2.50 fee per non-network or over-the-counter ATM withdrawal.
+The only fee associated with a Chime account is a $2.50 out of network fee per non-network or over-the-counter ATM withdrawal.